OpenSILEX/docs-community-dev/docs/Phis_local_installation.md

 + Not ressources / 404 or other problems with web service

 Recheck path and port in web service file services.properties.
-If all was do exactly like this document you should have:
+If all was do exactly like thi:
 ```
 [...]
 logDirectory=/home/tomcat/phis2ws/logs